Mathis-zls/Mathis-zls/README.md

 ###
 # GitHub Tic-Tac-Toe

-Play a game of Tic-Tac-Toe right here in my GitHub profile README!
-Just click on a square to make your move.
+Play Tic-Tac-Toe directly on my GitHub profile!
+Click on any square to make your move.

-## Current Game

 **Status:** Game in progress.
 X's turn!